cabforum/servercert/docs/BR.md

 The CA SHALL retain, for at least two years:

-  1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1.1) after either: the destruction of the CA key, or the revocation or expiration of the CA certificate, whichever occurs later;
+  1. CA certificate and key lifecycle management event record (as set forth in Section 5.4.1 (1)) after either: the destruction of the CA Private Key, or the revocation or expiration of the CA Certificate, whichever occurs later;
-  2. Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1.2) after the revocation or expiration of the Subscriber Certificate;
+  2. Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate;
-  3. Any security event records (as set forth in Section 5.4.1.3) after the event occured.
+  3. Any security event records (as set forth in Section 5.4.1 (3)) after the event occured.

 ### 5.4.4 Protection of Audit Log